 2003 Restructuring Plan.
 In November 2003, we initiated a restructuring plan related to the sale of our Network Solutions business and the realignment of other business units.
-During the three months ended March 31, 2005, we recorded a net reversal of restructuring charges of approximately \$2.0 million for excess facilities primarily in connection with a decision to utilize and build out a facility that we had treated as abandoned under our 2003 restructuring plan and for which we had previously recorded a restructuring charge, partially offset by certain taxes and lease charges.
-During the three months ended March 31, 2004, we recorded an asset impairment charge of approximately \$12.7 million related to a service whose cash flows did not sustain the value of the assets employed to deliver the service.
+During the three months and six months ended June 30, 2005, we recorded a net reversal of restructuring charges of approximately \$0.2 million and \$2.3 million, respectively.
+These reversals were primarily related to excess facilities primarily in connection with a decision to utilize and build out a facility that we had treated as abandoned under our 2003 restructuring plan and for which we had previously recorded a restructuring charge.
+The net reversals were partially offset by certain taxes and lease charges.
+During the three and six months ended June 30, 2004, we recorded asset impairment charges of approximately \$0.9 million and \$13.6 million, respectively, related to a service whose cash flows did not sustain the value of the assets employed to deliver the service.
 Estimates were made to determine the fair market value of the assets based on third party resale values and management judgment of the fair value of similar used equipment.
+During the three months ended June 30, 2004, we recorded a reversal of \$3.0 million of excess restructuring charges taken in prior quarters primarily due to a change in lease obligations for a facility and adjustments to our original estimated charges as compared to actual payments for severance and fringe benefits.

 2002 Restructuring Plan.
 In April 2002, we initiated a restructuring plan to restructure our operations to rationalize, integrate and align resources.
-During the three months ended March 31, 2005, we recorded approximately \$200 thousand of charges related to excess facilities.
-There were no restructuring charges related to the 2002 restructuring plan during the three months ended March 31, 2004.
+During the three months and six months ended June 30, 2005, we recorded approximately \$0.1 million and \$0.3 million, respectively of charges related to excess facilities.
+During the three and six months ended June 30, 2004, we reversed \$0.6 million in excess facilities and exit costs.

-See Note 3 to the Notes to Condensed Consolidated Financial Statements for further information.
+See Note 4 to the Notes to Condensed Consolidated Financial Statements for further information.